Údarás na Gaeltachta: Governance

 Údarás na Gaeltachta has a 12-member board.
 In accordance with the Údarás na Gaeltachta Act 1979, as amended by the Gaeltacht Act 2012, the minister with responsibility for the Gaeltacht appoints the board members for a period not exceeding five years, five of these on the nomination of county councils from counties which include Gaeltacht areas.

 The head office of Údarás na Gaeltachta is in Furbo, County Galway, with regional offices in Derrybeg, County Donegal, Belmullet County Mayo, Dingle, County Kerry and Ballymakeera, County Cork.
 The current chairperson is Anna Ní Ghallachair from Arranmore, County Donegal.

 Elected and appointed members

-Some members of the board are appointed by the minister responsible for the Gaeltacht.
+Some members of the board are appointed by the Minister for Rural and Community Development and the Gaeltacht.
 The rest represent specific Gaeltacht areas.
 From 1979 to 2012, the latter were directly elected by Gaeltacht residents using the single transferable vote; since 2012, they have been nominated by county councils, usually from among the councillors themselves.
 The areas, and number of board members representing them, have been as follows: